-- Give you, the brand owner, greater control over your listing content.
+- Control.
+Give you, the brand owner, greater control over your listing content.

-- Provide a tool to monitor your brand on Amazon.
+- Brand Monitoring.
+Provides a tool to monitor your brand on Amazon.

-- Grant you access to A+ Content to improve the content display on product listings.
-(More on this below.)
+- A+ Content.
+Grants you access to Amazon A+ Content to improve the content displayed on product listings.

 - Gate your brand or limit other sellers from selling it.

 - Allow you to whitelist/blacklist other sellers from selling your brand.

 - Allow someone other than you, the brand owner, to submit infringement claims against other sellers.